saman-zdf/Dotfile/README.md

     - coc-phpls // if you working with PHP
     - coc-htmlhint
     - coc-css
 ```

-Note: you can find most of the key mapping either in plugins custom configuration or you run :WhichKey to see most of the current key map.
+Note: you can find most of the key mapping either in plugins custom configuration and they all located in nvim/after/plugin or you can run in neovim :WhichKey to see number of different setup keymap.
+I'll make sure to update the WhichKey regularly.

+Happy coding!!!